nycofox/testgenerator/README.md

 Testgenerator
 =============

-This code will quickly convert a template XML to an HPX input file.
+This code will convert a template XML to an HPX input file.

 It uses Faker, to quickly generate dummy data.